SPKB24/Simple-Recipe/README.md

 - Time permitted, we will also begin to work on the GUI.

 ### Second Milestone (Sun Apr 16)
-Which portion of the work will be completed (and committed to Github) by this day?
 - We will work on our GUI.
 More specifically, we will let users enter their ingredients and blacklist ingredients, and use those to further parse the JSON.
 - We will also display the parsed items in our GUI.